Digital-Defiance/chili-and-cilantro/README.md

 2. Determine the first chef - perhaps the last person who cooked a meal!

 **Gameplay:**
-1. **Seasoning Round**: Chefs take turns placing one card face-down, starting with the first chef and going clockwise.
+1. **Seasoning Round**: Chefs take turns placing one ingredient card face-down, starting with the first chef and going clockwise.

-2. **The Bid**: Once each chef has placed a card, starting from the first chef, decide: Bid or Pass.
+2. **The Bid**: Once each chef has placed an ingredient card, starting from the first chef, decide: Bid or Pass.
 Bidding indicates how many cilantro cards you believe you can flip over without uncovering a chili.
 Each bid must be higher than the previous.

 3. **The Tasting**: If you placed the highest bid, your tasting begins!
-Start flipping your own cards first.
+Start flipping your own ingredient cards first.
 If you meet your bid without flipping a chili, your dish is a success!

 4. **Winning a Round**: Craft a splendid dish without the overpowering chili, and you're one step closer to victory.
 Mark your progress with a token or a different colored card.

 5. **Burning the Dish**: If you uncover a chili, your dish is scorched!
-You must remove one card from your set (of your opponent's choosing) for the remainder of the game.
+You must remove one ingredient card from your set (of your opponent's choosing) for the remainder of the game.

 **Ending the Game:**
 - Be the first to successfully season two dishes without burning, or;
 - Be the last chef standing after all others have lost their cards.

-**Extra Spice:**
-- Play with variant rules to add extra flavor!
-Perhaps some rounds require multiple chilies, or perhaps some cilantro cards are extra potent (counting for two)!

 **Bon Appétit!**
 Embrace the thrill of the culinary world, navigating through the careful balance of spice and flavor.
 May your dishes be ever flavorful, and may you avoid the dreaded chili burn.
 Happy cooking, chefs, and may the best palate win!

 ---

-Feel free to modify the rules or add your own house variations to spice things up further!
 This light-hearted, spicy culinary adventure is sure to bring lots of fun and laughter to your gaming table.
 Enjoy "Chili and Cilantro"!

+See [Developers.md](docs/Developers.md) for information on how to build and run the game.